 Most uses of text should be sectioned into paragraphs so that text fragments can be flowed, formatted and styled in logical groups.

-''' extraParagraphSpace

-leading

-multipliedLeading

-spacingBefore
+firstLineIndent extraParagraphSpace leading multipliedLeading spacingBefore spacingAfter indentationLeft indentationRight keepTogether

-The blank space to be inserted before the element. '''
+The blank space to be inserted before the element.